DPWelsh/Codabunga/content/posts/ginas-first-project.md

 ## Summary

 Overall, I had lots of fun finding the top 20 nouns and adjectives for the two subreddits.
-It was super cool to practise using some powerful Python libraries (PRAW, NLTK, pandas) and to think about the fascinating reasons behind word choice in two very different Reddit communities.
+It was super cool to practise using some powerful Python libraries (<code>praw</code>, <code>nltk</code>, <code>pandas</code>) and to think about the fascinating reasons behind word choice in two very different Reddit communities.

 In terms of limitations, I had to keep in mind that my sample size was small and that my script skews my data collection to specific subreddits.
 I also couldn’t get much out of the adjective data without seeing the surrounding contexts of those adjectives.